 Exterior Body Features

-Body colour door handles, Chrome bumpers, Dual exhaust pipes, Front grille, Shark fin antenna
+Body colour bumpers with chrome inserts, Body colour door handles, Dual exhaust pipes, Front grille, Shark fin antenna

-Adaptive front lighting system, Automatic headlamp levelling, Coming/leaving home lighting function, Dusk sensitive headlamps, LED daytime running lights, LED front fog lights, LED Headlights, LED rear lights
+Adaptive front lighting system, Automatic headlamp levelling, Coming/leaving home lighting function, Dusk sensitive headlamps, LED daytime running lights, LED front fog lights, LED Headlights, LED indicator lights, LED rear lights

 Climate control air conditioning